shishir047/shishir047/README.md

 - 🤝 I’m looking for help with **getting full-time Job**

-- 👨‍💻 All of my projects are available at [https://www.shishirkrsingh.com](https://www.shishirkrsingh.com)
+- 👨‍💻 All of my projects are available [here](https://www.shishirkrsingh.com)

 - 💬 Ask me about **Java and Chess**